apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sweden moves one step closer to NATO membership**
+**At least 140 villagers killed by suspected herders in weekend attacks in north-central Nigeria**

-You can read more about it [here](https://apnews.com/article/sweden-turkey-nato-membership-veto-erdogan-f16-6bdc19e81d84a0ab18ac2d48ca65b507).
+You can read more about it [here](https://apnews.com/article/nigeria-plateau-herdsmen-farmers-attack-9e9e9cf4615f6e31053881e8d2233bca).

 ## Requirements
 - Python 3.8